LeafandJam/leaf-guides/content/posts/ebooks.md

 ## Preparation

-- Using an adblock browser or extension is recommended.
+- Using an adblocking browser or extension is recommended. (uBlcok Origin is the best choice for extension)

 ## Downloading